ct-js/ct-js/app/data/ct.libs/place/docs/Tracing functions.md

 `polyline` must be an array of objects.
 Each object should have `x` and `y` properties.

-If `getAll` is set to `true`, returns all the copies that intersect the polyline; otherwise, returns the first one that fits the conditions.
+If `getAll` is set to `true`, returns all the copies and tiles that intersect the polyline; otherwise, returns the first one that fits the conditions.

 ## `ct.place.tracePoint(point, [cgroup], [getAll])`